Smith-Pad/osui/README.md

 ## Notes

-> Make sure you have given all ROOT PRIVLEGES to the system, so that PHP
+> Make sure you have given all ROOT PRIVILEGES to the system, so that PHP
 > will have the ability to control Hardware Power, such as shutting down,
 > or restarting.

-> Do to this, please run this command:
+> To do this, please run this command:

 `sudo sh give-root.sh`